• Facebook

 How to Support Teaching and Learning in Higher Education

-The aim of the programme is to support doctoral students at Charles University who are relatively new to university teaching but they are expected to teach within this academic year.
-This programme will provide basic understanding of the principles of learning and offer practical teaching strategies in various settings.
+The aim of the course is to support doctoral students at Charles University who are relatively new to university teaching but they are expected to teach within this academic year.
+This course will provide basic understanding of the principles of learning and offer practical teaching strategies in various settings.
 Topics and working methods will contribute to the participant’s teaching self-efficacy and support the achievement of the learning outcomes listed below.

 • explain several types of motivation and analyze didactic appraoches that support them,